JohnHauge/Snowblox/README.md

 # Snowblox

- Snowing block in unity, not useful for anything.
+Snow in unity using DOTS,

 Unity Version : 2022.2.0b16